Aquila Berlas Kiani

 Aquila Berlas Kiani (1921 – 30 March 2012), also known as Aquila Kiani (née Aquila Barlas or Aqila Begum) was a Professor of Sociology and an educator in social work.
 Born in British India, she later worked in Pakistan, the UK and the US.
-She served as Chairman of the Department of Sociology at the University of Karachi.
+She served as Chairperson of the Department of Sociology at the University of Karachi.

 Kiani published research papers, presided over several organizations and was awarded a fellowship by the London-based Institute for Cultural Research, founded by Idries Shah.

 Family background

 Aquila Kiani's father, Mirza Shakir Hussain Barlas, a barrister, was descended from Nawab Qasim Jan, a courtier in the royal courts of Mughal Delhi.
 Her mother, Bibi Mehmooda Begum was the daughter of Nawab Amjad Ali Shah, last Nawab (noble) of Sardhana.

 Bibi Mehmooda Begum was also the sister of the Sirdar Ikbal Ali Shah, an Indian-Afghan author and diplomat descended from the Afghan warlord and noble, Jan-Fishan Khan and the Sadaat (descendants of the Islamic prophet Muhammad) of Paghman near Kabul, Afghanistan.

 Kiani married and had three children: Khalid, Sohail, and Lina.
 In later life, she went into retirement in Vancouver, British Columbia, Canada, where she subsequently died on 30 March 2012.